-For an excellent situation when octane was not the only fuel parameter to consider, let’s look at the engines that Formula 1 cars use.
+For an good example of when octane is not the only fuel parameter to consider, let’s look at the engines that Formula 1 cars use.
 These engines have compression ratios surpassing 18:1 and turn at upwards of 20,000 RPM.
 F1 engines seem like a front-runner for 120 race gas.
 Except no, they use 96 octane!

 Consider The Burn Speed of The Fuel

 Naturally aspirated competition engines with massive combustion chambers turning at extreme RPM indeed quick-burning fuel.
 They need that high octane to stop spontaneous combustion, and they require a fast-burning fuel so the flame front can cross the full bore of the combustion chamber instantly.
 If you are not sure which gas burns faster than others, one sign is specific gravity.
 You can read all about specific gravity in this article, but basically, light fuels burn quickly, and heavier fuels burn slowly.
 Look for a specific gravity near 0.70, and you will probably see a quick-burning fuel.
 As always, discuss each fuel with the manufacturer to confirm your theories.
 You might find out that a particular fuel with an extreme rating may also be an extremely fast-burning fuel as well!

 You also might be shocked to find out that fast-burning fuels may not need as much spark advance as their slower-burning equivalents.
 For example, you are going to have a hard time dialing in your new fast-burning fuel if you are still using the carburetor and timing set up from your last fuel.

 Simply retard the timing a little and see what you get.
 You may be experiencing TOO much spark advance!
 In this case, your safe from pre-ignition, but your spark advance is past the point of optimal ignition.

 So a little less advance, and a higher rating can (potentially) make some power!